In this blog, we’ll dive into one of the most important parts of a SOC 2 report, the SOC 2 System Description!

 All information systems contain infrastructure, software, people, procedures, and data.
 This section of the SOC 2 System Description describes these components and how they relate to readers of the report.

 One component that should stand out is the data component.
-This section describes what data is collected by the organization and how it is processed, stored, and disposed of.
+This section describes what data the organization collects and how it is processed, stored, and disposed of.

-The Service Organization being audited is required to disclose system incidents that affect the achievement of the Principal Service Commitments or System Requirements.
+The Service Organization being audited must disclose system incidents that affect the achievement of the Principal Service Commitments or System Requirements.
 This section will cover the nature, timing, and extent of any of these incidents.

-Incidents are uncommon but should be noted when conducting a review of a SOC 2 report.
+Incidents are uncommon but should be noted when reviewing a SOC 2 report.

 Overview of Control Environment